 - Stay active on your game’s Steam community page and try to respond to player feedback.

-- If you’ve managed to build up a Discord channel, it’s a great way to ask more questions about feedback.
+- If you’ve managed to build a Discord channel, it’s a great way to ask more questions and gather feedback.

 - Engaging on Discord and other platforms shows players that you’re listening.